 Students continue to succeed at the college.
-Pass rates for A level remain high at 98.5% and for BTEC are at 99.3%.
+Pass rates for A level remain high at 97.2% and for vocational courses are at 99.4%.

-In terms of value added the college has once again achieved an ALPS score of 2 in BTEC QCF (minority of courses) and ALPs 4 in BTEC RQF (majority of courses).
-A level has risen from ALPS 5 to ALPS 4 which is very pleasing.
+In terms of value added the college has achieved an ALPS 3 in BTEC RQF.
+A level has achieved ALPS 5.

-There has been a slight decrease this year in the proportion of students achieving or exceeding their minimum expected grade (MEG) in A level, although the ALPS valueadded has increased and a small increase in BTEC.
+There has been a decrease this year in the proportion of students achieving or exceeding their minimum expected grade (MEG) in A level, however, this should be contextualised within the changing landscape of qualification assessments due to the pandemic.

-MEGs are calculated using prior attainment data in ALPS and in a normal year this is an early indicator of performance against the national Level 3 value added measure which is published in February, however, due to the pandemic value added in the performance tables will not be published in February 2022.
+MEGs are calculated using prior attainment data in ALPS and in a normal year this is an early indicator of performance against the national Level 3 value added measure which is published in February, however, as mentioned earlier, due to the pandemic value added in the performance tables will not be published in February 2024.